-- 603 Within 15 days of receiving from the Board a notice referred to in Rule 602, the participating audit firm or any individual specifically identified in the proposed requirement, restriction or sanction may file with the Secretary a petition for a review proceeding under Section 700, which petition must include a statement describing with specificity its basis of objection to the proposed requirement, restriction or sanction, and, in the case of an individual, an agreement to be bound by the Rules relating to review proceedings. - If, following the issuance to a participating audit firm of a notice pursuant to Rule 602, (i) the Board does not receive a petition for a review proceeding in accordance with Rule 603 or (ii) the decision of a review panel in a proceeding held in response to such petition determines that the requirement, restriction or sanction, as the case may be, should be imposed, then the Board shall send to the participating audit firm a notice stating that the relevant requirement, restriction or sanction is in effect, in which case the participating audit firm shall comply immediately therewith. - 605 Any participating audit firm that is subject to any continuing requirement, restriction or sanction may file an application for termination of the requirement, restriction or sanction at any time, and the applicant may, at the Board's discretion, be afforded a hearing.
-The requirement, restriction or sanction shall continue, however, unless and until it has been terminated by an order of the Board. - 606 If a participating audit firm has failed to pay a monetary assessment within 60 days of it being assessed, the Board may, if such assessment remains unpaid after seven days' notice to the participating audit firm in writing of such fact, terminate the firm's status as a participant and its Participation Agreement. - 607 The Board shall disclose publicly to anyone who inquires and on its website the name of a participating audit firm that is subject to any continuing restriction or sanction with respect to which the firm is required, pursuant to National Instrument 52-108, to notify both securities regulators and the audit committees of its reporting issuer audit clients of the restriction or sanction.
+- Within 15 days of receiving from the Board a notice referred to in Rule 602, the participating audit firm or any individual specifically identified in the proposed requirement, restriction or sanction may file with the Secretary a petition for a review proceeding under Section 700, which petition must include a statement describing with specificity its basis of objection to the proposed requirement, restriction or sanction, and, in the case of an individual, an agreement to be bound by the Rules relating to review proceedings. - If, following the issuance to a participating audit firm of a notice pursuant to Rule 602, (i) the Board does not receive a petition for a review proceeding in accordance with Rule 603 or (ii) the decision of a review panel in a proceeding held in response to such petition determines that the requirement, restriction or sanction, as the case may be, should be imposed, then the Board shall send to the participating audit firm a notice stating that the relevant requirement, restriction or sanction is in effect, in which case the participating audit firm shall comply immediately therewith. - Any participating audit firm that is subject to any continuing requirement, restriction or sanction may file an application for termination of the requirement, restriction or sanction at any time, and the applicant may, at the Board's discretion, be afforded a hearing.
+The requirement, restriction or sanction shall continue, however, unless and until it has been terminated by an order of the Board. - If a participating audit firm has failed to pay a monetary assessment within 60 days of it being assessed, the Board may, if such assessment remains unpaid after seven days' notice to the participating audit firm in writing of such fact, terminate the firm's status as a participant and its Participation Agreement. - The Board shall disclose publicly to anyone who inquires and on its website the name of a participating audit firm that is subject to any continuing restriction or sanction with respect to which the firm is required, pursuant to National Instrument 52-108, to notify both securities regulators and the audit committees of its reporting issuer audit clients of the restriction or sanction.
 Disclosure by the Board shall not precede the date by which the firm shall have been required to make such notifications.
-In making disclosure under this Rule, the Board shall not disclose the identity of any individual specifically identified in a continuing restriction or sanction, provided that the foregoing shall not preclude the naming of a participating audit firm even if the names of one or more individuals are included in the firm's name.

-608 The Board may, in appropriate circumstances, rely upon a requirement, restriction or sanction imposed on a foreign participating audit firm by a foreign auditor oversight body in lieu of imposing its own requirement, restriction or sanction on such firm.
+In making disclosure under this Rule, the Board shall not disclose the identity of any individual specifically identified in a continuing restriction or sanction, provided that the foregoing shall not preclude the naming of a participating audit firm even if the names of one or more individuals are included in the firm's name. - The Board may, in appropriate circumstances, rely upon a requirement, restriction or sanction imposed on a foreign participating audit firm by a foreign auditor oversight body in lieu of imposing its own requirement, restriction or sanction on such firm. - For the purposes of determining whether interim relief should be granted under Rule 610, an expedited hearing shall be held on application by the Board before a single hearing officer designated by the Chair of the roster of hearing officers as soon as possible but no later than 10 days after the filing of the application.
+The Chair of the roster of hearing officers may appoint themselves as hearing officer.
+The application must set out the basis on which the Board is requesting the expedited hearing and the content of the order being sought.